Search Ask the Dietitian

 Have you considered referring yourself to a registered dietitian for weight counseling / meal planning and an exercise physiologist for exercise / strength training?

-You can go to the American Dietetic Association's web site at http://www.eatright.org and click on the Find a Dietitian graphic.
+You can go to the Find a Registered Dietitian on the Academy of Nutrition and Dietetics .
 You should be able to find a dietitian in your area that can read your medical chart, talk to you face to face and design a meal plan that includes your food preferences.
 If you don't find someone at ADA's web site, call a clinic or hospital near you and ask to talk to a dietitian.
 They know who would be the best to address your needs.
 I don't know anyone in Philadelphia area in clinical or private practice.
 I mostly know techies.
 I don't work with individuals long term by email at this time due to contracts I currently have with my company's clients.
 What you need is a nutrition guide since you can monitor yourself.

 Don't know an exercise physiologist either, but you can search American College of Sports Medicine at http://www.a1.com/sportsmed/ Their phone is on their web site and perhaps they can direct you or look up exercise physiologist in your yellow pages.
 Stick with a educated and trained professional so you don't injure yourself or your knees.
 Don't know if a certified fitness trainer or physical therapist would be as appropriate to design an aerobic / strength training program, but they would be other possibilities.
 With your medical training, you should be able to evaluate their credentials.